 I’m Nicola and I’ll teach you how to put your money to work by demystifying investing and giving you the tools, knowledge and mindset to take charge of your finances without the help (and expense) of a financial advisor.

-Educators and writers like us often aren’t money-orientated people.
+Educators, creators and writers like us often aren’t money-orientated people.
 We’re here for the love of the job, the travel, the community.
 I happily flitted around the world, turning a love of language and writing into paid work – low paid work.

 It was great.
 Until it wasn’t.

 Until I realised I was never going to own a house and my savings would buy me two – at most three – years of retirement.
 I wasn’t investing, I had no job security and the future suddenly looked a lot closer than it used to.

 The solution is to start investing and growing savings.
 You won’t be rich overnight but steadily earning money from money builds passive income and security.
 Even if you’re doing OK financially, investing is the only way to weather crises and lay down money for the future.
 And the best part is, once you know the basics, it’s really not hard or scary even if you’re a beginner at investing.

 A 6-week, 525€ online course for beginner investors covering:

 What you need to know about the stock market in order to grow your money over the long term

 Why it’s not a good idea to buy individual stocks and what to invest in instead

 Why there’s more to investing than the stock market and what else to invest in